-Common examples include maintaining a high heart rate on a bike or treadmill for over an hour, and competing in marathons or triathlons.
+Examples include maintaining a high heart rate on a bike or treadmill for over an hour, or competing in marathons or triathlons.

 Your max heart rate is easy to find, and the most simple way of working it out is by subtracting your age from 220.
 For example, a 30-year-old would have a max heart rate of 190bpm (220 – 30).

 In his follow up post, Mark Sisson begins by describing the role our heart plays during cardiovascular exercise.